-An hour south of Oban, just to the north of Lochgilphead and the Kintyre Peninsular, lies one of Britain's most important concentrations of prehistoric and bronze age remains.
-There are more than 800 ancient monuments here, 150 of which are pre-historic.
+Just an hour south of Oban, to the north of Lochgilphead and the Kintyre peninsula, lies one of Britain's most important concentrations of prehistoric and bronze age remains.
+There are more than 800 ancient monuments here, 150 of which are prehistoric.

-Kilmartin Glen has been populated for at least the last 5000 years, and a huge part of that is visible in the landscape today - from ancient rock art, bronze age burial chambers and medieval castle to WW2, there is enough history here to keep you occupied for days.
+Kilmartin Glen has been populated for at least the last 5000 years, and a huge part of its impressive history is visible in the landscape today - from ancient rock art, bronze age burial chambers and medieval castle to World War 2, there is enough here to keep you occupied for days.

-There's also plenty else to see.
-The scenery might be less dramatic than elsewhere in the highlands, but it's no less stunning.
-There are some excellent walks in the area, as well as boating or cycling along the Crinan Canal.
-Nature lovers will want to try and spot the beavers living wild at Knapdale, just to the south.
+There's also plenty to see besides the history.
+The scenery might be less dramatic than elsewhere in the Highlands, but it's no less stunning.
+There are some excellent walks in the area, as well as the option of boating or cycling along the Crinan Canal.
+Nature lovers will want to try and spot the beavers living wild at Knapdale, just to the south of Kilmartin.

-Surprisingly for somewhere with such incredible attractions, almost everything is free of charge.
+Surprisingly for somewhere with such incredible attractions, almost every activity in Kilmartin Glen is free of charge.

 Kilmartin Glen is home to the biggest collection of cup and ring mark carvings in Europe.
 There are over 100 known sites ranging from a single cup-marked rock to highly decorated panels.
-Major sites in the area include Achnabreck, Cairnbaan, Kilmichael Glassary, Baluachraig, Ballygowan, Ardifuir, Glasvar, Leckuary, Ormaig and Poltalloch.
+Major concentrations in the area include those at Achnabreck, Cairnbaan, Kilmichael Glassary, Baluachraig, Ballygowan, Ardifuir, Glasvar, Leckuary, Ormaig and Poltalloch.

-Not only does Kilmartin Glen have the biggest collection of cup and ring marks - Achnabreck is the biggest single group found in Europe.
+Not only does Kilmartin Glen have the biggest collection of cup and ring marks in total - Achnabreck is the location of the biggest single group found in Europe.
 The name is Scots Gaelic and means speckled.
-The views from here are absolutely stunning - on a clear day you look down over the town of Lochgilphead
+The views from here are absolutely stunning - on a clear day you can look down over the town of Lochgilphead.

-To visit the carvings, take the turning on the east side of the main road halfway between Lochgilphead and Kilmichael Glassary (just north of Crinan Canal) and follow the bumpy forest rack up to the car park.
-From the car park, it's an easy 1.5-mile circular walk up to the carvings.
+To visit the carvings, take the turning on the east side of the main road halfway between Lochgilphead and Kilmichael Glassary (just north of the Crinan Canal) and follow the bumpy forest rack up to the car park.
+From the car park, it's an easy 1.5-mile circular walk up to the carvings and back.

-Overlooking the Crinan Canal (Britain's most beautiful shortcut - see below), this is another set of elaborate carvings.
-The view is almost as good as Achnabreck - and its also just a short walk from to see it.
+Overlooking the Crinan Canal (Britain's most beautiful shortcut - see below), this is the site of another set of elaborate carvings.
+The view is almost as good as the one at Achnabreck - and it's also just a short walk to see it.
 The easiest way to get here is to park at the Cairnbaan Hotel on the Crinan canal.

-The most visible feature in the Glen is the linear cemetery - this arrangement of burial cairns runs over three miles south-west from the village of Kilmartin.
-Five cairns still survive here, but crop marks and other traces suggest there used to be many more.
-The cairns are all from the Bronze Age, except for one which is originally from the Stone Age but was rebuilt in the Bronze Age.
+The most visible feature in Kilmartin Glen is the linear cemetery - this arrangement of burial cairns runs over three miles south-west from the village of Kilmartin.
+Five cairns still survive here, but crop marks and other traces suggest that there used to be many more.
+The cairns are all from the Bronze Age (except for one, which is originally from the Stone Age but was rebuilt in the Bronze Age).

-Prehistoric burial cairns exist all over Europe, but Scotland has some of the best-preserved ones - and Kilmartin Glen is the best place to see them on the mainland (Orkney has an even more impressive collection of cairns, and is definitely worth a visit as well!).
+Prehistoric burial cairns exist all over Europe, but Scotland has some of the best-preserved examples, and Kilmartin Glen is the best place to see them in mainland Scotland (Orkney has an even more impressive collection of cairns, and is definitely worth a visit as well!).

 Interestingly, the English word cairn derives directly from the Scots Gaelic word carn.
-An old Scots Gaelic blessing is Cuiridh mi clach air do chàrn, "I'll put a stone on your stone".
+An old Scots Gaelic blessing is Cuiridh mi clach air do chàrn, "I'll put a stone on your cairn".

-The best way to see the cairns is to park at the Kilmartin Museum (see below) and follow the well-signposted path.
+The best way to see the cairns is to park at the Kilmartin Museum (see below) and follow the well-signposted path from here.

-This whole area is dotted with castles and forts - varying from ancient fortifications that have almost disappeared, to perfectly maintained castles that you can stay then a night in!
+This whole area is dotted with castles and forts - varying from ancient fortifications that have almost disappeared, to perfectly-maintained castles that you can even stay the night in!